The International Investigations Review: Sweden

 i Corporate liability

 Under Swedish law, only natural persons may be liable for criminal acts committed in the course of the activities of a company.
 The company itself cannot commit criminal acts.
-Of course, criminal acts may be committed in the course of the business activities of a company, and to this end, corporate fines may be imposed for criminal activities within a company (see Section III.ii).
+Of course, criminal acts may be committed in the course of the business activities of a company and, to this end, corporate fines may be imposed for criminal activities within a company (see Section III.ii).
 However, according to the Swedish Companies Act and principles derived from case law, criminal liability may be claimed from those in leading positions of a company.
 In principle this means that the board of directors and the chief executive officer, who are responsible for the management of the company, are liable for the company's conduct.
 There are examples in Swedish case law where all board members have been found guilty of criminal acts committed within a company.

 In addition to criminal liability, both natural and legal persons may be held liable to pay fines for breaches of Swedish civil law.
 Specific corporate regulations in this respect may be found in many fields of law (e.g., competition, consumer protection, environment and employment).
 In addition, responsibility may be claimed through the application of general Swedish tort law.
 A Swedish tort claim requires intent or negligence to be granted.
 Needless to say, responsibility may also be claimed on the basis of contractual obligations.
 Under Swedish tort law, a company is liable for the damage caused by it, unless a representative of the company acted beyond his or her competence.

-As aforementioned, a company representative may also be held criminally liable for conduct within the company's scope of business.
+As mentioned, a company representative may also be held criminally liable for conduct within the company's scope of business.
 Such liability may in some cases be relevant for breaches of environmental and labour law.
 Furthermore, a representative may be held criminally liable for negligence, such as causing danger to employees or others.

 In most cases, companies are also subject to civil liability caused by the actions of its employees.
 This includes civil liability caused by criminal acts of an employee, unless the employee acted for another company or for himself or herself as a private person.
 The liability is only relocated to the company if there are extraordinary reasons.